juliomauro/resume-cv/README.md

 ### PROFESSIONAL SKILLS:

-For more than twenty years I have been working as an IT professional employee and than as a consultant.
-Doing so I had the opportunity of working for distinct markets and companies as follows: Internet providers, banks, newspaper as well as for the tourism market.
-I have taken part on teams such as IT senior teams, support and sustainability, systems architecture and yet on IT operational infrastructure team.

-Throughout my IT carrier I have been taking the advantage of the Open Source technologies on which I would make it possible of doing things myself as my aim purpose.
-Therefore, archiving costs reduction as well increasing agility for delivering solutions.
-Finally I have got also the expertise of understanding IT complex enterprise environments such as Data Centers working flows, and the ability to identify the best practices to deliver fast good results.
-Experience on leadership of senior IT working teams as well as of 24x7 operational support teams.
-I can be capable to handle interviews for the new company’s job opportunity as required.
+As a seasoned professional with more than twenty years of experience, I had the opportunity of working for different industries such as Internet Service Providers, Banks, News Media and Tourism.
+I have a broad experience in operations, systems architecture and infrastructure.

+Between my knowledge of open source solutions and past experiences, I am able to deliver reliable and fast low-cost solutions.

+My experience managing large and complex environments allows me to identify the best practices to deliver excellent results, both independently and as part of a team.

 ### COMPUTER LITERACY: